csjcode/awesome-solana/README.md

 ------------------------

-This is a list of Solana blockchain and Solana-related ecosystem links collected through web, community and social sources.
+A list of Solana blockchain and Solana-related ecosystem links collected through web, community and social sources.

-This is your gateway to the Solana blockchain's incredible technology, app and community ecosystem.
+This is a gateway to Solana's technology, apps and community ecosystem.

-However, be cautious, particularly since there is so much content and it can be outdated or changed after posting-- it's important to note...

 A link here is not an endorsement of content, safety or suitability for your needs (financial, coding, etc.).
-The vast majority are not "official" Solana links.
 All use of these links/apps is solely your responsibility.
 No warranty is implied by inclusion here.
-Do not make important decisions or connect your wallet to any site/app here without first independently confirming (apart from these links) it fits your needs.

 Staying safe with Phantom - https://phantom.app/blog/staying-safe-with-phantom